 Those applicants under 65 years of age must have sufficient English language skills, and knowledge of life within the UK.

 Unmarried/same-sex partners are eligible to apply for permission to live permanently within the UK if:

-- a period of two years have been completed meeting the criteria within the category, authorising permission to enter or remain within the UK as an unmarried/same-sex partner
+- a period of two years has been completed meeting the criteria within the category, authorising permission to enter or remain within the UK as an unmarried/same-sex partner

 - the applicant is still in relations with the same unmarried/same-sex partner of the person specified within the granted permission to enter or remain, and that the relationship is existing and genuine